n-young/cz/content/engineering/hoppy.md

 Will making consistent 2mm slices:
 <iframe src="https://drive.google.com/file/d/1ETL_O3dWgfhYkOqFqARmUIF3ES5pwQSB/preview" width="640" height="480" allow="autoplay"></iframe>

-Our professor Chris Bull and our classmates using Hoppy:
+Professor Chris Bull and classmates using Hoppy:
 ![Hoppy Chris Bull](/img/hoppychrisbull.jpg)

 Thank you for reading!
 If you have specific questions about the design and build process, feel free to reach out.